 The last function is a sort of 'Reverse Metacheat'

-It is now in version 2.41 for both Mac and Windows.
+It is now in version 2.5.3 for both Win and Mac

 IT CAN WORK DESTRUCTIVE.